Skip to contents

 • match_motif(): Two levels of nesting.
 The outer list corresponds to glycans, and the inner list corresponds to matches.
 Use purrr::pluck(result, glycan_index, match_index) to access the match information.
 For example, purrr::pluck(result, 1, 2) means the 2nd match in the 1st glycan.

 • match_motifs(): Three levels of nesting.
 The outermost list corresponds to motifs, the middle list corresponds to glycans, and the innermost list corresponds to matches.
 Use purrr::pluck(result, motif_index, glycan_index, match_index) to access the match information.
 For example, purrr::pluck(result, 1, 2, 3) means the 3rd match in the 2nd glycan for the 1st motif.
+The outermost list is named by motifs if they have names.
+The middle list is named by glycans if they have names.

 Vertex and Linkage Indices